Taurus Rising

 Taurus Rising is an Australian soap opera produced by the Reg Grundy Organisation for the Nine Network in 1982.
 Originally intended by the network to be a replacement for The Sullivans, the series was one of a number of attempts to provide an Australian alternative to the glossy American supersoaps Dallas and Dynasty and featured two wealthy Sydney-based feuding families, the Brents and the Drysdales.
 To this end, it represented something of a stylistic departure for Grundy's.
 Unlike most other Australian soap operas which were recorded on videotape, Taurus Rising was shot entirely on film.
-Series began at 8.30pm time-slot in a 2 hr movie pilot and continued for a couple of weeks on Tuesday nights due to decline in ratings was delegated to Friday nights at 10pm by the time of the TV series finale during 1982.
-TV series was never screened on Nine network since the original screening.
+The series began at 8.30pm time-slot in a two hour movie pilot and continued for a couple of weeks on Tuesday nights.
+Due to a decline in ratings it was delegated to Friday nights at 10pm by the time of the finale during 1982.
+Taurus Rising has never screened on Nine Network since the original screening.